twilio-professional-services/flex-project-template/README.md

 this package maintains some convenience scripts namely

+- [add-feature](#add-feature) - for adding a new feature to the template, adds all of the necessary boilerplate
 - [rename-template](#renaming-template) - for renaming the plugin and serverless packages along with the serverless domain, typically used when making standalone plugins that still want to follow the template structure
 - [remove-features](#removing-features) - for removing the features from the template, again typically used when making standalone plugins that still want to follow the template structure